Routes

 Century Ride:

-The Century Ride is designed for serious riders who are in great physical condition and experienced with significant elevation changes.
-If you are up for the Challenge, then this one is for you.
+The Century Ride is designed for serious riders who are in very good physical condition and experienced with significant elevation changes.
+If you are up for the challenge, then this one is for you.
 It’ll be a long day in the saddle but you’ll be rewarded with some of the best scenic country that we have to offer in Sonoma County.
 Rolling hills, pasture lands, vineyards, redwood groves, and challenging climbs await you.

 We’ve all had those days when we have bit off more than we could chew or our body is telling us that we’ve had enough.
 Don’t worry, there is a bailout point before the west county climbs that will take you right back to our bike expo (and that cold beverage).